dgyurics/idea/README.md

 #### Session management
 Session management is normally handled by a servlet container, such as Tomcat or Jetty.
 However, this is not sufficient for distributed systems; thus a replacement session store/container has been setup in the `application-dev.properties` file in-order to revert to a centralized production ready session store.
 Details see [Spring documentation.](https://docs.spring.io/spring-session/docs/current/reference/html5/guides/boot-redis.html)

+#### Cache management
+By default, `simple` cache management has been setup which utilizes a `ConcurrentHashMap`.
+In `application-dev.properties` the cache manager is set to utilize `redis` in-order to revert to a production ready cache manager.

 #### WebSocket
 Simple text oriented message protocol (STOMP) has been setup.
 Currently an in-memory version is running, however it will need to be replaced by a full-fledged message broker, such as RabbitMQ, in-order to scale.